 Post 45 will be one of the first projects in the nation to be completed from start to finish under the U.S. Army Corps of Engineers’ streamlined civil works planning process, which aims to deliver solutions to water resources problems quicker and at lower costs.

 The Charleston District has released the Final Integrated Feasibility Report and Environmental Impact Statement (FR/DEIS) for Post 45.
-The Final FR/EIS proposes a tentatively selected plan to deepen the major shipping channels within the harbor from 45 to 52 feet at an estimated cost of $509 million.
-The cost would be shared between the federal government and the South Carolina State Ports Authority at $166 million and $343 million, respectively.
+The Final FR/EIS proposes a tentatively selected plan to deepen the major shipping channels within the harbor from 45 to 52 feet at an estimated total project cost of $521 million.
+The cost would be shared between the federal government and the South Carolina State Ports Authority at $180 million and $341 million, respectively.

 The cargo transportation industry continues its shift to increased use of standardized containers used for multimodal (marine, rail, and truck) freight transportation systems.
 Additionally, the marine vessel fleet is trending to larger, deeper-draft vessels, particularly for containerships.
 The federal channels serving Charleston Harbor’s major terminals are currently authorized to a depth of 45 feet mean lower low water.
 The existing dimensions of those channels place constraints on deeper-drafting containerships, which result in reduced efficiency and increased costs.
 Benefits are generated by addressing inefficiencies in the existing transportation system to lower transportation costs.
 The tentatively selected plan maximizes these benefits while avoiding, minimizing, and compensating for adverse environmental impacts.

 With Charleston Harbor being the fourth busiest East Coast port for container traffic with 1.5 million TEU/year, number seven of all U.S. ports for cargo value at $65 billion/year and generating more than 260,000 jobs in South Carolina, it is easy to understand why so many people have taken an interest in the future of the harbor.